kivy/kivy-ios/README.rst

 This toolchain is designed to compile the necessary libraries for iOS to run your application and manage the creation of the Xcode project.

-Currently, we do not provide any binary distributions of this toolchain, but we aim to.
-Until then, you do need to compile it at least once before creating your Xcode project.
+We do not provide any binary distributions of this toolchain.
+You do need to compile it at least once before creating your Xcode project.

 The toolchain supports:

-- iPhone Simulator (x86 and x86_64)
+- iPhone Simulator (x86_64)
 - iPhone / iOS (armv7 and arm64)

 These recipes are not ported to the new toolchain yet: